theinvertedform/umt.world/index.md

 ---
 title: Index
 abstract: "This is the website of **Uriah Marc Todoroff**.
 I am a writer interested in contemporary life.
-Below you will find links to my writing, including criticism and narrative experiments.
-This website is an *outsider* project that combines design, information architecture, and literary craft.
+I write about literature, film, the visual arts, and culture more generally.
+I also practice writing in a post-fictional mode.
+This website is an index of work published in various magazines, journals, and on other websites.
+It is also its own literary work.
+My only goal with this website is to systematically show what it means that we live as we do today.

-To learn more about hypertext and the philosophy of this website, read [*About the Website*](/about); for more about me and my relationship to writing, read [*About the Author*](/links).
-Subscribe to the [newsletter](https://news.umt.world) to get updates sent to you.
+To learn more about new media and the design of this website, read [*About the Website*](/about).
+For more about me and my motivations, read [*About the Author*](/links).
+This website is constantly in development.
+The best way to stay updated is to subscribe to the [newsletter](https://news.umt.world), which I only send occasionally.
 The index below contains [critical writing](/#culture) about art and film, [book reviews](/#books), fiction, and [interviews](/#interviews) with artists and philosophers.
-There is a secret narrative threaded through the [margins](/diaries)."
+The [*Diaries*](/diaries) develop a chronological narrative."
 layout: home
 ---